 Faslane is one of the Royal Navy’s three main operating bases, alongside HMNB Devonport and HMNB Portsmouth.
 It is best known as the home of the UK’s four Vanguard-class nuclear-armed submarines which carry Trident II D-5 ballistic missiles.

 Figures released by the Ministry of Defence detailed how many civilian jobs at Faslane and Coulport are directly dependent on Trident.
-Asked for the number of civilians working on the programme, the Ministry of Defence said it was 520.
+A Freedom of Information request sought out the size of the civilian workforce driectly relying on Trident, the MoD responded:

 “There are 520 civilian jobs at HM Naval Base Clyde, including Coulport and Faslane, that directly rely upon the Trident programme.”

 It’s important to remember that the 520 jobs mentioned are civilians and strictly those working on Trident missiles.

 However, the base does not just support Trident armed submarines.
 In addition to the nuclear submarines, the base is home to 10 conventional surface vessels of the Sandown class mine countermeasure and Archer class patrol vessel fleets.

 The Ministry of Defence also state that the number of people supporting the entire Trident programme, including the submarines on which the weapon is based, is around 6,500 jobs.
 According to a statement from the Ministry of Defence, around 3,500 are uniformed Royal Navy personnel, 1,700 are contractors and 1,600 are “other civilian employees”.